 The uranium is not destroyed—its atoms are merely split into smaller atoms.
 These smaller atoms still contain the bulk of the energy.
 At least in theory, these atoms can be made to give up all their energy.
 In the example image, the tiny blue particles represent neutrons that initiate the splitting reaction.

-Energy from Matter – Annihilation
+E from Annihilation

 Einstein’s well-known equation, E = mc² informs us that matter and energy are interchangeable.
 Thus there should be a way of converting atoms completely, 100%, into pure energy.
 The question is, how?
 It can be accomplished by combining matter with antimatter.
 What is antimatter?

-Antimatter is a form of matter consisting of antiparticles such as antiprotons, antineutrons, and positrons that, when combined with an equal quantity of ordinary matter, is completely annihilated, producing energy in accord with Einstein’s equation.
+Antimatter is a form of matter consisting of antiparticles such as antiprotons, antineutrons, and positrons that, when combined with an equal quantity of ordinary matter, is completely annihilated, in accord with Einstein’s equation.
 Conversely, as the equal sign in Einstein’s equation suggests, energy can be converted into equal quantities of matter and antimatter.
 This is sometimes observed in thunderstorms.

 Note: You might also enjoy What are Hybrid Atomic Orbitals?